Voyage Century Online: History

 Prior to its English launch, Voyage Century Online was available to players in China, South Korea, and Germany.
-An alpha test open to 1,000 players began on the English version on December 8, 2006, and an open beta version was launched on December 22, 2006.
-The game's full version was released April 8, 2007.
+An open alpha and beta versions for English edition began in December 2006.
+The game's full version was released on April 8, 2007.

 Plot

 Voyage Century Online is a game set in 16th-century Europe with its roots in the Age of Sail.

-From the 15th century, western European explorers push eastward in an effort to seek treasures, spices and other luxuries of that time.
+From the 15th century, western European explorers pushed eastward in an effort to seek treasures, spices and other luxuries of that time.
 They opened a gate to riches and greed for those in power, who sponsored explorers' cause without abandonment.
 As the fleets stretched their paths, westerners expanded their influences to Africa.
 Later they cruised around Cape of Good Hope to reach the Indian Ocean.
 In the other direction, they explored westward and found the New World.
 The late 15th century saw the start of the global expansion of Western capitalism and colonial exploitation of the rest of the world.